of the Burial Ground.

 of trees and other plants is authorised by the Trustees alone.

 can be laid on graves at any time.
 Any floral tributes containing oasis and plastic trays placed for a funeral will not be removed until the flowers have died.

 The Trustees reserve the right to remove flowers as part of routine care after a period of time.

 3. The form of

-graveside ceremony must be dignified but not necessarily explicitly
+a lodge service or graveside ceremony must be dignified but not necessarily explicitly